reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

 The following table shows the physical dimensions typically used in reflectometry with the *accepted* units.
 The
-4 last columns contain suggested shortcuts for the units to be used by ORSO: the very short notoation, the short notation, the full word and a LaTeX type notation.
-The bold notations are those more or less recomended during the September workshop.
+4 last columns contain suggested shortcuts for the units to be used by ORSO: the very short notation, the short notation, the full word and a LaTeX type notation.
+The bold notations are those more or less recommended during the September workshop.

 | dimension         | unit         |            | short     | long             | LaTeX-like |
 | :---------------- | :----------- | :--------: | :-------: | :--------------: | :--------: |